chaosharmonic/escape-rope/README.md

 exercise, and a tech demo to show off to anyone that it's aided me in connecting with.
 Mostly, it's because I believe in building the thing you want to use.

-In this case, the thing I want to use is an exit path, in the event that I ever have another horrible boss.
+In this case, the thing I want to use is an exit path -- something of a safety mechanism, in the event that a workplace ever becomes detrimental to my well-being.
+And also something of a way of pulling myself back up, in the event that one ever throws me into a ditch.
+Or, say, threatens a "slow climb 🧗" in public settings.

-A _secondary_ purpose is as a tool for others, but while I'm sharing this as I build it out, my core use case is speed up/scale up my own workflow. so while I have a backlog of "features" I want to add, they prioritize practical uses more than things that might enable, say, setting this up as a hosted service.
-Once I at least have a UI that I like (and some better definition around the db modeling), I'll probably throw together some test data as a demo, to aid in setting this up locally, but I'm trying to _reduce_ tedium so I'm not especially interested in the maintenance burden of maintaining the scraping code for public consumption.

-(If you don't mind that I have no intention of _supporting_ it, though, feel free to reach out for a private repo containing my site-specific implementatons.)
+I _hope_ maybe someone else finds it helpful, but its core purpose is to make my life easier.
+I'm not necessarily prioritizing things outside what I strictly need for local use, so while I'm considering how I might eventually deploy this for demo purposes, I'm not necessarily putting heavy priority on things like user config or auth in the short term.
+I have a loose "roadmap" of other parts of this process that I want to automate, but I'm working on it in stages and trying not to put more effort into building it than I am into using it.

 That said, part of removing tedium here is to keep the project as self-contained as possible -- using what comes out of the box first, and then leaning on